wjabbour/rocm-learning/README.md

 I’m currently studying [GEMM](src/kernels/gemm).

-I just finished working on a [Softmax kernel](src/kernels/reduction/v3_softmax/kernel.hip.cpp) which was a great introduction to the kernels at the heart of inference.
+I just finished working on a [Softmax kernel](src/kernels/reduction/v3_softmax/kernel.hip.cpp) which was a great introduction to the kernel at the heart of inference.

+[Here](PROGRESSION_LOG.md) is everything I've worked on so far, ordered and dated.

 # Scheduled Learning